AI For No-Cool HVAC Calls

 Can AI answer emergency no-cool HVAC calls safely?

 Yes, when it stays inside approved language.
-It should collect facts, avoid equipment diagnosis or medical advice, and route urgent or safety-sensitive calls according to the contractor's rules.
+It should collect facts, avoid equipment diagnosis or medical advice, and send urgent or safety-sensitive calls according to the contractor's rules.

 Can this help after-hours AC repair calls?

 Yes.
-It captures the cooling problem, household impact, access, property type, system context if known, and deadline pressure before staff decide the next step.
+It captures the cooling problem, household impact, access, property type, system context if known, deadline pressure, and callback window before staff decide the next step.

 Does it decide whether to dispatch an HVAC tech?